 Top tips for remote teaching from a distance learning expert

 Without warning we find ourselves in a situation where teachers and schools are being required to deliver learning to their pupils remotely.
-And this seems to take different forms depending on the school; some are holding video sessions for the children, either on whole classes or in smaller groups.
+And this seems to take Something that is not the same as something else forms depending on the school; some are holding video sessions for the children, either on whole classes or in smaller groups.
 Some are using platforms such as Google Classroom, others are emailing links to websites and printable activities.

 Whatever form it takes, this is a new way of working.
 So who Something that is superior to something else. placed to share some pearls of wisdom than Kerrie Russell, the Principal of the distance learning school The School of the Air in Alice Springs, Australia.
 The school caters for pupils who live hundreds of kilometres away from their nearest town and for them, remote learning is their business as normal.

-It’s not just the teacher and pupils who are having to To change or alter to fit a new or specific use or situation, or to improve…. to a new learning environment.
+It’s not just the teacher and pupils who are having to To change or alter to fit a new or specific use or situation, or to improve…. to a new learning The local surroundings or place that a person lives or works in….
 It’s parents too, who are often also having to Setting out to achieve something. and do their own jobs for home too.
 Kerrie also has some tips that you can share with parents.